fullscreennl/led-mirror/_posts/2015-02-02-prototyping.markdown

 ---

 <p>
-Before ordering the PCBs Jeroen hand-soldered a prototype of the driverboard using TQFP breakout addaptors and some perfboard.
+Before ordering the PCBs Jeroen hand-soldered a prototype of the driverboard using TQFP breakout adaptors and some perfboard.
 </p>